THE PHILIPPINES

 Startup Cost Estimated Cost (PHP) Notes

-International Airfare 100,000 One-way flight for two people, depending on season and departure city.
-Solo travelers will spend less.
+International Airfare 100,000 One-way flight for one person, depending on season and departure city.

 Temporary Accommodation 90,000 Assumes 30 nights in an Airbnb or hotel at ₱3,000 per night while searching for a long-term rental.